rongworks/jstree_leaflet_demo/README.md

 * Data headers (csv) are written in german, sorry
 * When editing the csv structure, you have to edit parsing in `components/tree/TreeComponent.js` to reflect changes
-  * Some headers are mandatory, i.e. id, name, lat, lng
+  * Some headers are mandatory, i.e. id, name, lat, lng (you should search for the attributes in the code, some are used _without care_)
+* There is a function `add_details` in the TreeComponent that renders the node details, you can customize the visible node-data there